In collaboration with:

 About the artists

-Ars Longa was founded in Havana in 1994 by Teresa Paz and Aland López, and since 1995, the organization has been part of the Historian’s Office of Havana City.
-Latin American and Cuban music of the colonial era is a core part of group’s repertory.
+Ars Longa was founded in Havana in 1994 by Teresa Paz and Aland López, and since 1995, the organization has been part of the Office of the City Historian, where they maintain an office in Old Havana.
+Latin American and Cuban colonial music is the focus of their repertoire.
 Over the past twenty years, Ars Longa has performed regularly at the most prestigious music venues of the island and has given concerts and participated in international festivals in Spain, Italy, France, Sweden, Austria, Croatia, Slovenia, Venezuela, Mexico, and Ecuador.
 In addition to promoting the interpretation of early music in Cuba, Ars Longa hosts the annual international Esteban Salas Early Music Festival in Havana, which brings musicians and ensembles from around the world for concerts and masterclasses.
 The ensemble has released an impressive number of CDs—ten in all—that have won recognition and prizes in Europe from Diapason, Le Monde de la Musique, Télérama and Classica.